-Before proceeding, read the entire Installation section to determine how best to install your CSW2012-X inverter.
+Before proceeding, read the entire Installation section to determine how best to install your CMW3012H inverter.
 The more thorough you plan in the beginning, the better your inverter needs will be met.
-There is a simplified system diagram shown in Figure 2-1.
-This diagram should be reviewed to assist you in planning and designing your installation.
-This drawing is not intended to override or to restrict any national or local electrical codes, and should not be the determining factor as to whether the installation is compliant, that is the responsibility of the electrician and the onsite inspector.
+There are two simplified system diagrams shown in Figures 2-1 and 2-2.
+These diagrams should be reviewed to assist you in planning and designing your installation.
+These drawings are not intended to override or to restrict any national or local electrical codes, and should not be the determining factor as to whether the installation is compliant, that is the responsibility of the electrician and the on-site inspector.